 RESIDENCY DATES: Our new summer residency program offers 1, 2 and 3-month residencies in June, July and August 2014.
 Our winter residency runs December 16, 2014 - January 16, 2015.
 The Spring residency runs May 1 - May 31, 2015.
 Additional residencies will be announced to our mailing list.
 To add your name, please click on the box at the top of the webpage.
 You may also write to us in either English or Spanish at firstname.lastname@example.org

-SPRING DEADLINE AND NOTIFICATION: The deadline for the Summer Residency is Midnight Mountain Time on Saturday April 5, 2014.
+SUMMER DEADLINE AND NOTIFICATION HAS BEEN EXTENDED: The deadline for the Summer Residency is Midnight Mountain Time on Sunday April 6, 2014.
 Applicants will be notified no later than April 26, 2014.

 APPLICATION GUIDELINES: You must submit your application through the CAFE website: https://www.callforentry.org/ Applications without work samples will not be considered (3 images for Visual Artists, 1 -2 videos for Musicians, 5 page writing sample for Writers.
 Please familiarize yourself with CAFE which is a great website with many other artist listings and opportunities (see specifications below for more details).